 Flax Seed Profile

-Flax seeds may not seem like an obvious first-food for baby or kiddo, but they are incredibly versatile, nutrient-packed, and virtually taste-less, making them a great addition to many purees and baked goods.
-Flax seeds are very high in omega-3 fatty acids, a potent anti-inflammatory fat that is beneficial for heart and brain health by protecting our blood vessels.
-They are high in lignans, which are fiber-like compounds, and are also packed with antioxidants to help our bodies fight off damaging free radicals and disease.
-In addition to helping ward off disease, flax seeds are also beneficial to the digestive tract because of their mucilaginous properties that allows them to gel while they pass through the intestines.
+Flax seeds may not seem like an obvious first food for your baby or kiddo, but they are incredibly versatile, nutrient-packed, and virtually tasteless, making them a great addition to many purees and baked goods.
+Flax seeds are very high in omega-3 fatty acids, a potent anti-inflammatory fat that protects our blood vessels for heart and brain health.
+They are high in lignans fiber-like compounds and are also packed with antioxidants to help our bodies fight off damaging free radicals and disease.
+In addition to helping ward off disease, flax seeds benefit the digestive tract because of their mucilaginous properties, allowing them to gel while passing through the intestines.
 This helps food pass through the intestines and reduces the risk of colon cancer.
-Flax seeds can either be consumed whole, or ground, but ground flax seeds are easier to add to baked goods and purees.
-Baby and kiddo will be getting a big boost of fiber, anti-inflammatory fats and antioxidants and they won’t even know they’re there!
+Flax seeds need to be consumed in their ground form instead of whole as our bodies cannot digest the whole ones.
+Baby and kiddo will be getting a big boost of fiber, anti-inflammatory fats, and antioxidants, and they won’t even know they’re there!

 Highlighted Nutritional Importance of Flax Seeds

 Thiamin – This B vitamin is essential for your baby’s brain development and aids the normal functioning of the nervous system, muscles and heart

 Vitamin B6 – needed to metabolize protein, fat and carbohydrates and helps form a healthy brain

 Folate – another B vitamin!
 Folate helps to build a healthy brain and support a healthy nervous system

 Vitamin B5 – also known as pantothenic acid, this vitamin is essential for the production of hormones and cholesterol and for the metabolism of carbohydrates, fats and proteins